brookiestein/QBitMPlayer/README.md

 All those commands must be qualified like: `com.github.brookiestein.QBitMPlayer.command`, where 'command' is any of the already listed ones.

-And the last optional feature is Desktop Notifications: Whenever the current playing song changes, QBitMPlayer will send a desktop notification saying something like: Now Playing: Linkin Park...
+The second optional feature is Desktop Notifications: Whenever the currently playing song changes, QBitMPlayer will send a desktop notification saying something like: Now Playing: Linkin Park...

+And the last optional feature is the Video Player.
+This consists on a Video Player which resides in the empty area you see at the center of QBitMPlayer which gets activated only when you ask it to play a video.
+If you, for example, ask it to play a music file, it keeps hidden until you want to play a video.

 Those are disabled by default, and you can enable them like we already did: **setting the macro in the cmake preparation process.**